Kumarimegha64/Super_store_sales/README.md

-This project is aimed at developing a Power BI Dashboard for generating insights about Super store sales data.
+## Description
+In this project, I sucessfully designed and devloped a comprehensive Power BI dashboard to analyze and visualize store sales data for a retail business. the primary objective is to provide insights to improve decision making and optimize sales strategies.